-- Staff should raise concerns with a line manager, the Principal or DSL or a union or professional association. - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
+- Staff should raise concerns with a line manager, the Principal or DSL, the local authority or a union or professional association. - Staff can also access the NSPCC whistleblowing helpline if they do not feel able to raise concerns regarding child protection failures internally.
 Staff can call 0800 028 0285 (8:00 AM to 8:00 PM Monday to Friday) or email help@nspcc.org.uk.

-38. The use of premises by other organisations
+40. The use of premises by other organisations